mihaiconstantin/FypSim/README.md

 ### Exported functions

 #### buildDesign()
-- build a matrix based on the combinations of all the factors in the study
+- building a matrix based on the combinations of all the factors in the study
 ```r
 # Specifing the factors.
 shift.proportion = c(0, 10, 20, 50)